 Please note that police reports and protective orders are just parts of an overall safety plan and do not guarantee your safety from an abusive partner.
 Remember, you are the most knowledgeable person about your own situation, and you must use your own judgment about what is best for you.
-If you are considering taking legal steps against an abusive partner, we strongly recommend that you get in touch with a legal advocate, and we can help you find one in your area.
-Please call us at 1-800-799-7233 or chat online from 7am-2am CST (Central Standard Time).
+If you are considering taking legal steps against an abusive partner, the National Domestic Violence Hotline strongly recommends that you get in touch with a legal advocate, and they can help you find one in your area.
+Please call the National Domestic Violence Hotline at 800.799.7233.